Capital Gains

 Background

-• Traditionally, the United States has taxed long-term capital gain at a lower rate than ordinary income.
-The only exception was a brief three-year period after the Tax Reform Act of 1986 when Congress lowered the top ordinary tax rate from 50 percent to 28 percent and created temporary tax parity between ordinary and capital income.
+• Traditionally, the U.S. has taxed long-term capital gain at a lower rate than ordinary income.
+Since 1921, the only exception was a brief three-year period after the Tax Reform Act of 1986, when Congress lowered the top ordinary tax rate from 50 percent to 28 percent and created temporary tax parity between ordinary and capital income.

 • Long-term capital gain is currently taxed at a top rate of 20 percent.